geodynamics/Rayleigh/doc/source/User_Guide/analyze_output.rst

 As discussed in :ref:`output_controls`,Rayleigh comes bundled with an in-situ diagnostics package that allows the user to sample a simulation in a variety of ways, and at user-specified intervals throughout a run.
 We refer the user to the diagnostics plotting notebook, located at Rayleigh/post_processing/Diagnostic_Plotting.ipynb.
-An html version is provided :ref: `here <../../../post_processing/Diagnostic_Plotting.ipynb>'
+An html version is provided `here. <../../../post_processing/Diagnostic_Plotting.ipynb>`_

-   -  Rayleigh/post_processing/Diagnostics_Plotting.html (recommended for optimal
-      viewing; generated from the .ipynb file) `[html] <../../../post_processing/Diagnostic_Plotting.ipynb>`_

 The Lookup Table (LUT)